Biden Makes Campaign Sweep As Democratic Pressure Mounts - UrduPoint

 So far, five Democratic lawmakers have publicly called on Biden to drop out.

-The drip-drip of dissent increased Sunday as four senior congressmen, including ranking House Judiciary Committee Democrat Jerrold Nadler and ranking Armed Services Committee Democrat Adam Smith, said on a call with senior party lawmakers that it was time Biden exit the race, according to The New York Times and Politico, citing people familiar with the call.
+The drip-drip of dissent increased Sunday as four senior congressmen, including ranking House Judiciary Committee Democrat Jerrold Nadler and ranking Armed Services Committee Democrat Adam Smith, said on a call with senior party lawmakers that it was time for Biden to exit the race, according to The New York Times and Politico, which cited people familiar with the call.

-The president, however, has unequivocally declared he is fit to serve, the only one who can defeat Trump, and that he is staying in the race.
+The president, however, has unequivocally declared he is fit to serve, saying that he is the only one who can defeat Trump, and that he is staying in the race.

 As for the president, his next major test will come on Thursday, when he is scheduled to hold a press conference during the NATO leaders' summit in Washington.